 Scars are defined as a development of fibrous connective tissue that results from trauma on or within the body that has not healed completely.

 Scars can ruin an otherwise flawless complexion.
 It’s true that most aren’t considered to be a health risk, but they are often perceived to be one of the most aesthetically troubling concerns that affect a person’s complexion.
-This is particularly true for scars that develop following a procedure designed to improve your appearance, like a facelift, tummy tuck or breast lift.
+This is particularly true for scars that develop following a procedure designed to improve your appearance, like a ffacelift, tummy tuck or breast lift.

 There are many types of scars.
 Each is distinguished by the extent of their tone and texture.